Build Mode · · 16 min read

 When the Premium Shrinks

 Not every firm commands top multiples.
 Client concentration above 20% triggers discounts.
 Partner-dependent revenue—where relationships would walk out with you—reduces transferable value.
-Dated technology means more integration work, and that cost is built into your price.
+Dated technology means more integration work, and that cost comes out of your price.

-But the biggest discount comes from a weak negotiating position.
+But the biggest discount comes from weak negotiating position.
 If you're approaching retirement with no succession plan and limited options, buyers know it.
-Multiple interested buyers—ideally including both AI roll-ups and traditional alternatives—create the competition that drives premium pricing.
+Multiple interested buyers—ideally including both AI roll-ups and traditional alternatives—creates the competition that drives premium pricing.

 One offer isn't a negotiation.
 It's a take-it-or-leave-it.